Sujith297/Jenkins_Tutorials/first_CI_pipeline_using_maven.md

 2) select tools
 3) select maven
 4) give it a name(maven and its version) and save
-5) if server already installed mvn remove tick mark on install automatically and add path to the maven_home (path:- /usr/share/maven)
+5) if server already installed mvn (command:- yum install maven -) remove tick mark on install automatically and add path to the maven_home (path:- /usr/share/maven)
+6) update pom.xml file according to java version (done by developer)

 follow same steps for creating job that was written in Create_first_job
 1) after triggers we can see the build options where we can select maven invoke